U.S. World Business Lifestyle

 Yes

 We do not sell personal information for monetary consideration.
-However, we may share certain categories of personal information (such as internet activity or inferences) with third-party advertising or analytics providers for cross-context behavioral advertising, which may be considered a ‘sale’ or ‘sharing’ under applicable U.S. state laws.
-You may opt out of this sharing.
-See 'Your Rights and Choices' for details.
+However, we may share certain categories of personal information (such as internet or other network activity information and inferences) with third-party advertising or analytics providers for cross-context behavioral advertising, which may be considered a "sale" or "sharing" under applicable U.S. state privacy laws.

 Your Rights and Choices